 The IP address, subnet mask and default gateway are automatically assigned from the DHCP server.
-Set the IP address setting switches of the driver to 0 (00h) and the "Configuration control" parameter to "2: DHCP server."
+Set the IP address setting switches of the driver to "00" and the "Configuration control" parameter to "2: DHCP server."
+The parameters and the DHCP server cannot be used in combination.

-If the control power supply is shut off, the IP address obtained from the DHCP server is cleared.
+(memo) If the control power supply is shut off, the IP address obtained from the DHCP server is cleared.

-Parameter name Description Setting range Initial value Configuration control Sets how to obtain the IP address 0: Parameter 2: DHCP server 2
+Name Description Setting range Initial value Configuration control Sets how to obtain the IP address.
+0: Parameter 2: DHCP server 2